6notes/blog/notes/blog.writing.twine.setup.md

 # Assumptions

 - You already have git installed and know how to use git.
+- You have `brew` installed and are using MacOS for the installation related steps.

 # Rough steps for Twine/Tweego and GitHub Pages setup